 \section{Method: Physics-Guided Tiny-Mamba Transformer}

-PG--TMT is a compact, physics-aware encoder for \emph{online} early warning under class imbalance and domain shift.
-It combines: (i) a three-branch sequence encoder that captures complementary temporal--spectral cues, (ii) vibration priors derived from bearing physics, and (iii) a statistically principled decision layer with hysteresis.
-For a $C$-channel window $\mathbf{x}_t\!\in\!\mathbb{R}^{C\times L}$ with hop $h\!\ll\!L$ in streaming, the model outputs an anomaly score $s_t\!\in\![0,1]$ that is converted to online alarms via EVT-calibrated thresholds and hysteresis.
+\textsc{PG-TMT} is a compact encoder for \emph{online} early warning under class imbalance and domain shifts.
+It has three parts: a tri-branch sequence encoder for transient, long-range, and cross-channel cues; physics-guided priors that steer attention toward admissible fault-orders; and a reliability-calibrated decision layer that uses EVT and hysteresis to produce stable alarm episodes.
+For a $C$-channel window $\mathbf{x}_t\!\in\!\mathbb{R}^{C\times L}$ with hop $h\!\ll\!L$, the model outputs a calibrated anomaly score $s_t\!\in\![0,1]$, which is converted into online alarms with controlled false-alarm intensity.